deepskystacker/DSS/Installers/README.txt

 5. Bug fix: The Histogram not always updated when Apply was pressed.

 6. Reduce limit for star detection to 0.00050 (was 0.000750).
 This means that more very faint stars can be found in images with very short exposures.

+7. If the ROW_ORDER in a FITS file is BOTTOM-UP, invert the image as it is being read, and if a CFAPATTERN is supplied, adjust it so the image will de-bayer correctly by swapping the two halves of any four byte CFAPATTERN.
+    For example: RGGB will be converted to GBRG.

 Changes for DeepSkyStacker 6.2.1
 ================================